SamOr1014/Nutripod/README.md

 Description

-This repository is a react healthcare web application with progressive web app (PWA)
+This mono-repo-like repository is a react healthcare web application with progressive web app (PWA)

 A platform designed for a clinic that provides nutrition consultation and helps them to manage clients' diet and develop clients' diet habits and lifestyle.